gazebosim/docs/citadel/install.md

 `colcon graph` should list the Ignition libraries with an [interdependency diagram](https://colcon.readthedocs.io/en/released/reference/verb/graph.html#example-output).
-If the command works, then you are ready to build the whole set of libraries:
+If that is the case, then you are ready to build the whole set of libraries:

 ```bash